TERREMEMBER/znbase/docs/content/latest/quick-start/build-apps/csharp/ysql.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YSQL shell (`ysqlsh`).
+- installed ZNbaseDB, created a universe, and are able to interact with it using the YSQL shell (`ysqlsh`).
 If not, follow the steps in [Quick start](../../../../quick-start).
 - installed Visual Studio

 ## Create the sample C# application